 Please make sure you know the financial commitment involved in getting a dog before you adopt!

 Look at the price info below, our fees cover some of these costs and go towards saving dogs who need other vetting services.

 All dogs are fed a high quality, all natural dog food.
 They are given lots of love and attention in their foster homes!
 All puppies are well socialized with people, kids, other dogs and some even with cats!
 They are fostered in homes and are treated like family members.
 We will tell you anything we know or have learned about the dog.
-With your adoption you can take your adoption papers to Petco and get a coupon book with $170 worth of money saving coupons.

 A lifetime of love!